Medically reviewed by Drugs.com. Last updated on Jun 25, 2020.

 • Constipation: May cause constipation which may be problematic in patients with unstable angina and patients post-myocardial infarction.
 Consider preventive measures (eg, stool softener, increased fiber) to reduce the potential for constipation.

 • Hypotension: May cause severe hypotension (including orthostatic hypotension and syncope); use with caution in patients with hypovolemia, cardiovascular disease (including acute MI), or with drugs which may exaggerate hypotensive effects (including phenothiazines or general anesthetics).
 Monitor for symptoms of hypotension following initiation or dose titration.
 Avoid use in patients with circulatory shock.

-• Respiratory depression: Extended-release tablets: [U.S. Boxed Warning]: May cause serious, life-threatening, or fatal respiratory depression.
+• Respiratory depression: [US Boxed Warning]: Serious, life-threatening, or fatal respiratory depression may occur.
 Monitor closely for respiratory depression, especially during initiation or dose escalation.
-Patients should swallow tablets whole; crushing, chewing, or dissolving can cause rapid release and a potentially fatal dose.
+Swallow ER tablets whole; crushing, chewing, or dissolving can cause rapid release and a potentially fatal dose.
 Carbon dioxide retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

 • Thrombotic thrombocytopenic purpura (TTP): Cases of TTP resulting in kidney failure (requiring dialysis) and death have been reported as a result of misuse by drug abusers injecting the extended-release tablets intravenously.
 Tablets are intended for oral administration only.